d11ln/found-you/README.md

 ## features

-- *graphQL schema and resolvers*: the server uses a GraphQL schema to define the API and resolvers to handle the API operations.
+- *graphQL and apollo server*: the project uses a GraphQL schema to define the API and resolvers to handle the API operations and makes use of apollo server 4.
-- *error handling*: the server handles errors properly and returns appropriate status codes.
+- *error handling*: where possible i tried to handle errors elegantly but this is something i'd have liked to refine a bit more.
-- *typeScript*: the server is written in TypeScript for type safety and clear type definitions.
+- *typeScript*: the project is written in TypeScript for type safety and clear type definitions.
+- *authentication*: authentication is handled with JSON Web Token to ensure only authorised users can query the data.
-- *code organization*: The code is organized following best practices, making it easy to read and maintain.
+- *code organization*: the code is mostly organized following best practices, making it easy to read and maintain. there is definitely some refactoring that could be done, for example separating the server logic into its own file.
-- *tests*: The server includes a set of tests to verify its functionality.
+- *tests*: the project includes the beginnings of a set of tests to verify its functionality - i'd have liked to write more tests and might even do just that when i have some time.

 ## installation